-- We hide in the proverbial laundry room until the hurricane passes through town
+- Hide in the proverbial laundry room until the hurricane passes through town

-- We double-down on what makes us capable of handling this moment.
-We lean in to it.
+- Double-down on what makes us capable of handling this moment and we lean in to it.

 The former is tantamount to allowing the moment to consume us.
-The latter is doubling-down on our commitment to allow it to bring out our highest human qualities.
+While the latter is doubling-down on our commitment to allow it to bring out our highest human qualities.